sems-server/sems/doc/Readme.sbc.txt

 -------------------------------
-If SIP Session Timers are enabled for a profile, the session timers values (session_refresh, minimum_timer etc) can be configured either in sbc.conf or in the profile configuration.
-The profile SST configuration is used if session_expires is set in the profile configuration file.
+If SIP Session Timers are enabled for a profile, the session timers values (session_refresh, minimum_timer etc) can be configured either in sbc.conf or in the profile configuration, which overrides the sbc.conf configuration.

-Note that for performance reasons the whole SST configuration is in this case used from the profile configuration (it is not overwritten value-by-value).

-SIP Session Timers may be configured for each leg individually.
-SST may be dis- abled on the A (caller) leg by setting enable_aleg_session_timer=no. If enable_session_timer=yes and enable_aleg_session_timer not set, SST is enabled for both legs.
-Likewise, if aleg_session_expires is not set, the SST configuration of the B leg is used (session_expires, minimum_timer etc).
+SIP Session Timers may be configured for each leg individually. enable_session_timer overrides enable_aleg_session_timer if that one is not set:
+SST may be disabled on the A (caller) leg by setting enable_aleg_session_timer=no.
+If enable_session_timer=yes and enable_aleg_session_timer not set, SST is enabled for both legs.
+Likewise, if aleg_session_expires etc. is not set, the SST configuration of the B leg is used (session_expires, minimum_timer etc).

 Prepaid